Zorba Paster

-Paster and his wife have been involved in Tibetan causes since 1968, having studied under Geshe Sopa, one of America's premier teachers of Tibetan Buddhism In June 2008, together with Dr. Richard Chaisson and Kunchok Dorjee, he participated to help improving a program of the Tibetan Delek Hospital supported by Johns Hopkins University and aiming to control tuberculosis within the Tibetan diaspora.
-Paster is the Chairman of Friends of Tibetan Delek Hospital an organization aiming to help Delek Hospital.
-Dr. Paster is also actively involved in providing medical care for His Holiness the Dali Lama along with Dr. Tsetan Sandutshang, His Holiness’s primary physician.
+Paster and his wife have been involved in the Tibetan independence movement since 1968, having studied under Geshe Sopa, one of America's premier teachers of Tibetan Buddhism In June 2008, together with Dr. Richard Chaisson and Kunchok Dorjee, he participated in improving a program at the Tibetan Delek Hospital supported by Johns Hopkins University, aiming to control tuberculosis within the Tibetan diaspora.
+Paster is the chairman of Friends of Tibetan Delek Hospital, an organization aiming to help Delek Hospital.
+Paster is also involved in providing medical care for the Dalai Lama along with Tsetan Sandutshang, the Dalai Lama's primary physician.

 Paster received his pre-med degree from the University of Wisconsin - Madison and his MD from the University of Illinois, Chicago.
 He did his internship and residency at Dalhousie University School of Medicine, Halifax, Nova Scotia.

-He is a practicing family physician at the Dean Medical Center near Madison, Wisconsin.
-Additionally, he is a professor of Family Medicine at the University of Wisconsin School of Medicine and Public Health where he teaches medical residents and medical students.
+He is a family physician at the Dean Medical Center near Madison, Wisconsin.
+Additionally, he is an adjunct professor of family medicine at the University of Wisconsin School of Medicine and Public Health where he teaches medical residents and medical students.
 He and his family live in Oregon, Wisconsin.